GritLup/GritLup/README.md

 - 👋 Hi, I’m @GritLup
 - 👀 I’m interested in ...
+Data orginaztion, SQL, Excel
 - 🌱 I’m currently learning ...
-Web Development
+SQL/Excel and some web Development!
 - 📫 How to reach me ...

 <!---